ian-s-b/wine_websites_scraper/ww_scrap/README.md

 - **WWScrap_example.py:**
 	This file contains some lines of code that shows how can the class described on the WatsonWineScrap.py file can be used.
-The "WW_champagne.csv" is an output of this script.
+The "WW_champagne.csv" file is an output of this script.

 - **WW_data_analysis.ipynb:**
 	This file is a notebook that contains some data analysis of the output of the WWScrap_example.py file.
-With this data analysis, we can extract the WW_champagne_plus.csv file.
+With this data analysis, we can extract the "WW_champagne_plus.csv" file.